Voldrix/onlyfans-dl-2/README.md

 To use with Telegram Bot:
 `python3 telegram_bot.py`
+Notes: Telegram API not allow fast messeage flood, so telethon can't send all files at once.
+If you see in pinned message "Remaining files to send: XXX (not 0)" - just rerun /get XXX command.

 ## Session Variables
 You need your browser's __user-agent__, onlyfans **sess**ion cookie, __x-bc__ HTTP header, and **user-id**.
 Here's how to get them